 Well hello, I am so happy you stumbled upon my blog.
-I am Julia, a London based food blogger and photographer, and Vikalinka is my space to share bits of my life with the world.
-Incidentally, much of my life is taken up by cooking, due to very hungry children and husband, so you will become witnesses to my culinary endeavours if you choose to stay around.
+I am Julia Frey, a London based recipe developer and photographer, and Vikalinka is my space to share my food with the world.
+Incidentally, much of my life is taken up by cooking, due to hungry children and husband, so you will become witnesses to my culinary endeavours if you choose to stay around.

 I agonised over the blog name for ages, to name a blog is as difficult as to name your firstborn.
 What I really wanted is for my blog name to reflect my Russian roots but also to be simple and memorable.
 My daughter’s name is Victoria, or Vika for short in Russian.
 My husband often calls her Vikalinka, it’s a made-up word but we love it so it became the name of my blog.